-3.10 Back Pay/Antedated Salaries (section 7A)
+3.10 Back pay/antedated salaries (section 7A)

 Backdated salaries may relate to current and prior tax years.
 Tax on the total amount must be determined in relation to the current tax rates.
 The portion of the back pay that relates to the current tax year, must be reported against IRP5 code 3601.
 The employer is required to apply for a directive in order to establish the PAYE to be withheld from the portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
-The portion of the back pay that relates to any prior tax year.
 The portion of the back pay that relates to any prior tax year must be reported against IRP5 code 3907 and the tax according to the directive against IRP5 code 4102.
 In order to facilitate the employee's assessment, the employer must provide the employee with a schedule indicating the value of remuneration and its apportionment to applicable tax years.

-3.11 Long Service Award (section 1, paragraph 5(b), 6(4)(d) and 10(2)(e) of the Seventh Schedule)
+3.11 Long service award (section 1, paragraph 5(b), 6(4)(d) and 10(2)(e) of the Seventh Schedule)

 Employers grant a wide variety of benefits to employees as long service awards.
-From March 2022, a qualifying long service award provided in the form of - will be exempt from tax if the total value of all these benefits do not exceed R5 000.
+A long service award provided in the form of - is exempt from tax if the total value of all these benefits do not exceed R5 000.
 If it exceeds R5 000, the excess will be taxable.

-- cash, and/or
+- · cash, and/or

-- the right of use of an asset, and/or
+- · the right of use of an asset, and/or

-- acquisition of an asset, and/or
+- · acquisition of an asset, and/or

-- free or cheap services,
+- · free or cheap services,